magento/devdocs/guides/v2.1/config-guide/log/log-magento.md

 ## Get started with logging {#config-log-start}

-To start working with a logger, you must get a `\Psr\Log\LoggerInterface` instance.
+To start working with a logger, you must create an instance of `\Psr\Log\LoggerInterface`.
 With this interface, you can call the following functions to write data to log files:

  * [alert()](https://github.com/php-fig/log/blob/master/Psr/Log/LoggerInterface.php#L43)
  * [critical()](https://github.com/php-fig/log/blob/master/Psr/Log/LoggerInterface.php#L55)